mitulvaghamshi/github_client/README.md

-# GutHub Client with Content Caching
+# GitHub Client with Content Caching

 Flutter desktop app that accesses GitHub APIs to retrieve your repositories, assigned issues, and pull requests.
 In accomplishing this task, you'll create